| Title: | Client Library for SpatioTemporal Asset Catalog |

 a |

-object with the subclass stac
+A rstac_query object with the subclass stac containing all

 request parameters to be provided to API service.